rust-lang/book/src/ch17-00-async-await.md

 does something completely unrelated, and those actually happen at the same time.

-When working with async in Rust, we are always dealing with concurrency.
+When working with async in Rust, we’re always dealing with concurrency.
 Depending on the hardware, the operating system, and the async runtime we are using—more on async runtimes shortly!—that concurrency may also use parallelism under the hood.